8483/notes/topics/linux.md

 PATH is an enviroment variable.
 It tells your machine where to search for program executables, so when you run your **picc** program you can just do `picc` instead of `/usr/hitech/picc/9.82/bin/picc`.

-Add them to `~/.profile` to make them permanent.
-Paths require the `bin`, while variables don't.

-The variable is not in the environment until you export it.
-Otherwise it's just a shell variable.

 ```bash
 env            # List all variables.
 echo "$HOME"   # Specific variable, in this case **$PATH**.
 ```

+Add paths to `~/.profile` to make them permanent.
+Paths require the `bin`, while variables don't.

+**The variable is not in the environment until you export it.
+Otherwise it's just a shell variable.**

-Paths are delimited with `:`.
+Paths are delimited with a colon `:`

 ```bash
 # Method 1